novom/publish-with-tag-action/README.md

 This action must only be used on workflows triggered by releases.

-The `npm` command should be available.
+The `npm` command must be available.

 ```yaml
     - name: Publish Package